OhziiiLov3/concha_labs_interview/README.md

 # Solution
 This Repo is a solution that creates an API to store User Account Data into a database.
 To accomplish this I will be using Django(Python Webframework) and PostgreSQL to create my API's and Store the data.
 This project also includes Django's Restframework to test the connection between the Python appilcation and the Postgres database.
 I will also use Docker to package my appilcations dependencies for local development.
 Finally The Dockerized Appilcation with be pushed to GCP for Deployment

+# UserStory
+- As a User I will be able to Create, Read, Update, and Delete User Accounts and Audio Data
+- User can upload image and insert Json Formatted Data
+- As a User I will be able to Search User Accounts
+- As an Admin I will be able to Create, Read, Update, and Delete User Accounts and Audio Data

+# Techincal Requirements
+- Create and Run Server
+- Make API Request
+- Create Database
+- Form valdation
+- unit test
+- Dockerize Application
+- Deploy on GCP

 # LOCAL BUILD, RUN, and TEST

 - Fork and Clone repo